tw-in-js/twind/docs/handbook/css-in-twind.md

 // => tw-xxxx
 ```

-For best performance it is advised to extract CSS directive into a variable:
+For optimal performance, it is advised to extract your `css` function call into a variable:

 ```js
 const styles = css({